April 18, 2026

 The SFOE study confirms this in its own way: the current high costs in Switzerland are the result of a fragmented market in which each player has made its own decisions, without coordination, without economies of scale, and often without a long-term vision.

-What the CAP transition means for you
+What the CAP transition could change

 Switzerland’s energy transition is leading to a clear trend: shrinking gas networks, expanding heating networks, and smart metering infrastructure that is becoming the nervous system of these networks’ management.
 CAD operators who build this infrastructure today—using reliable, interoperable solutions where data remains under their control—will be in a radically different position than those who improvise it in five years under regulatory pressure.